alexsnow348/learning-notes/learning-notes/meet-up-and-talk/meeting-with-mentor.md

 - the main data engineering process
 	- ingestion
 	- pre-processing
-	- storing in easy to access manners - paque and protobuf
+	- storing in easy to access manners - Avro, parquet and protobuf
 	- warehouse
 - the questions need to ask for data engineering problems is different from software engineering
 	- cost effective of storing data